KodrAus/KodrAus.github.io/_posts/2026-05-05-otel-first-principles.md

 **1:1**{: class="text-weak"} When something notable happens in your system, you emit an event for it.
 An event has a timestamp that tells you when it happened.
 It has a user-facing message that tells you what happened.
 It has contextual data that tells you where and why it happened.

-**1:2**{: class="text-weak"} Some events are more important that others so you categorise them by their severity.
+**1:2**{: class="text-weak"} Some events are more important than others so you categorise them by their severity.
 Higher severity events can be distinguished from, and handled differently to, lower severity ones.

 ![Three log events in a stream showing their timestamp, level, service, and message](https://raw.githubusercontent.com/KodrAus/KodrAus.github.io/refs/heads/master/assets/2026-05-05-otel-first-principles-logs-light.svg){: class="light-only"}
 ![Three log events in a stream showing their timestamp, level, service, and message](https://raw.githubusercontent.com/KodrAus/KodrAus.github.io/refs/heads/master/assets/2026-05-05-otel-first-principles-logs-dark.svg){: class="dark-only"}